Compressing Sign Information in DCT-based Image Coding via Deep Sign Retrieval

-We implicitly define the objective function for Eq.~\eqref{eq:pr_dct_1} by using a DNN, instead of the explicit hand-crafted function in Eq.~\eqref{eq:loss_ex}.
+We implicitly define the objective function for \eqref{eq:pr_dct_1} by using a DNN.
 Let $\phi_\theta$ be a DNN parameterized by $\theta$, and let $x_0$ be an initial image given as the input to the DNN.
 The loss function with the pre-trained DNN is described as

 where $\phi_{\theta}(x_0)_{u,v}^{m,n}$ represents the $(u,v)^\mathrm{th}$ pixel value in the $(m,n)^\mathrm{th}$ block of the image $\phi(x_0)$.
 The initial image $x_0$ is computed by inverse DCT of the DC components, which are already encoded and decoded before sign retrieval.
 Because $x_0$ is a band-limited version of $x$, a super resolution network would be suitable for the DNN $\phi_\theta$.
 The details of our network architecture will be given in Section~\ref{s3ss5}.